 - My Account

 *On this date in 1937, The Southern Negro Youth Congress (SNYC) was founded.
-Established in 1937 at a conference in Richmond, Virginia the Southern Negro Youth Congress consisted of young leaders that participated in the National Negro Congress.
+Established in 1937 at a conference in Richmond, Virginia, the Southern Negro Youth Congress consisted of young leaders participating in the National Negro Congress.

-The SNYC engaged in many activities during the late 1930s and 1940s such as leading boycotts against discriminatory working environments, registering Black votes, discussed problems with government officials in Washington, D.C., organized workers into unions and assisted rural Blacks in legal cases.
-The Southern Negro Youth Congress performed such studies as taking items being purchased in a Black community and then comparing the prices to those same items being purchased in a white community.
-This study showed that prices for the same goods were 20-30% higher in the Black communities than they were in the white communities, which meant that the citizens who were struggling most to survive were actually paying higher prices for the items that were necessary for them to live.
+The SNYC engaged in many activities during the late 1930s and 1940s such as leading boycotts against discriminatory working environments, registering Black votes, discussing problems with government officials in Washington, D.C., organizing workers into unions, and assisting rural Blacks in legal cases.
+The Southern Negro Youth Congress performed such studies as taking items purchased in a Black community and then comparing the prices to those purchased in a white community.
+This study showed that prices for the same goods were 20-30% higher in the Black communities than in the white communities, which meant that the citizens who were struggling most to survive were paying higher prices for the items that were necessary for them to live.

 According to the United States Attorney General, Tom Clark, the SNYC appeared as a subversive organization.
-The Southern Negro Youth Congress was based on two fundamental objectives which were to democratize the South and to provide equal opportunities to its residents and although the Southern Negro Youth Congress disbanded by 1949 the effects of the SNYC’s efforts were not lost in that instilled an essence and spirit into the people for the further American Civil Rights Movement that would occur a decade later.
+The Southern Negro Youth Congress was based on two fundamental objectives: democratizing the South and providing its resident's equal opportunities.
+Although the Southern Negro Youth Congress disbanded by 1949, the effects of the SNYC’s efforts were not lost in that it instilled an essence and spirit into the people for the further American Civil Rights Movement that would occur a decade later.